JimberSoftware/docs/rules/security_panel/security_panel.md

 ![add_user_device_2.png](add_user_device_2.png ':size=500')

-Clicking on `I have configured my device`adds your device to the list.  -->
+Clicking on `I have configured my device`adds your device to the list.

+>[!Warning]
+>Only **mobile** devices can be added in this way.
+Other devices like laptops, PCs and servers will appear in the list after installing the SASE software.